AI

 As a Microsoft Partner, this would allow us to gain first-hand experience with their flagship AI tool, which would help us to better advise our clients.

 But beyond this, we knew Copilot was the safest option for our business.
-Unlike some other AI tools, the data inputted into Copilot is protected and never shared to the public.
+Unlike some other AI tools, the data shared with Copilot is protected and never publicly shared.
 It meant our staff could freely use it, without the fear of data or business information being leaked.

 Plus, Copilot could easily integrate with the other Microsoft products we already use across our operations, enabling us to identify more use cases and reap the benefits.